Quasi-Cyclic LDPC Codes: Influence of Proto- and Tanner-Graph Structure on Minimum Hamming Distance Upper Bounds: Proof of Theorem

 \section{Proof of Theorem~\ref{th:girth:gen:1}}

+We prove only the QC code part of the theorem.
+The convolutional code part follows by a similar argument.

-The proof of the first part of the theorem is very similar to the proof of Theorem~\ref{th:girth:4} in Appendix~\ref{sec:proof:th:girth:4} and the proof of Theorem~\ref{th:girth:6} in Appendix~\ref{sec:proof:th:girth:6} and is therefore omitted.
+The proof of the first part of the QC code part of the theorem is very similar to the proof of Theorem~\ref{th:girth:4} in Appendix~\ref{sec:proof:th:girth:4} and the proof of Theorem~\ref{th:girth:6} in Appendix~\ref{sec:proof:th:girth:6}, and is therefore omitted.

-Therefore, let us focus on the second part of the corollary.
+So, let us focus on the second part of the QC code part of the corollary.
 Because the products on the left-hand and right-hand side of~\eqref{eq:elementaryproducts:1} are assumed to be nonzero, for every $j \in \set{R}$ there exists an integer $p_{j,\sigma(j)} \in \Zr$ such that

 Similarly, for every $j \in \set{R}$ there exists an integer $p_{j,\tau(j)} \in \Zr$ such that

 The condition~\eqref{eq:elementaryproducts:1} can then be rewritten to read

 Clearly, this holds if and only if